MELDProject/meld_graph/docs/install_docker.md

 # Docker container

-The Docker container has all the prerequisites embedded on it which makes it easier to install and compatible with most of the OS systems.
+The Docker container has all the prerequisites embedded in it.
+This makes it easier to install and compatible with most of the OS systems.

 Notes:
+- Currently only tested on **Linux**
+- Windows (untested) instructions available
+- HPC Singularity coming soon!
-- Currently only tested on **Linux and Windows** (HPC Singularity coming soon, Mac M chip computers have to do a [install_native](https://meld-graph.readthedocs.io/en/latest/install_native.html)
+- Mac M chip computers need to do a [install_native](https://meld-graph.readthedocs.io/en/latest/install_native.html)
 - You will need **~12GB of space** to install the container
 - The docker image contains Miniconda 3, Freesurfer V7.2, Fastsurfer V1.1.2 and torch 1.10.0+cu111.
 The whole image is 11.4 GB.